Last Updated on March 3, 2022

 The Hallway and Landing

 I love how large the landing/upstairs hallway is!
 It will be super fun to decorate with colorful artwork and the same gallery wall that we had upstairs in our old house.
 But we didn't love the BROWN paint and basic beige carpet that was starting to show its age.
-As we talked about in this podcast episode, we had the carpet replaced and the walls painted before we moved in, so it already looks better than this.
+As we talked about in a podcast episode, we had the carpet replaced and the walls painted before we moved in, so it already looks better than this.

 Attley's room is the larger of the kiddo bedrooms and has beautiful natural light!
 Attley really loved the blue color the walls were painted, but the blue color looked awful with the trim color (which we decided to keep as I shared in this post all about contrast trim).
 It already looks brighter and much better since the walls have been painted white and the carpet was replaced.
 I can't wait to take that “boob light” down and get her room all decorated.
 She wants her room to be very similar to her room in our old house, which you can see here.